Design an Urban Garden

 More and more people are living in cities so what do you need to consider when you want to design an urban garden.

-It’s all about tricking the eye and fooling the senses.
+It’s all about tricking the eye and activating your senses.

 The more your garden holds your interest through sight, touch, sound and smell – not forgetting taste…. the less interest you have in the world outside.